Skip to content Skip to footer

 A Kerosene Ship in Flames

-The Hilaria, a 1,500 ton two-masted ship from New York caught fire at Town Pier on the morning of the 7th July 1895.
+The Hilaria, a 1,500 ton ship from New York caught fire at Town Pier on the morning of the 7th July 1895.

 Earlier it had been ordered to an outer anchorage away from the pier as its manifest included a case of detonators as well as the usual general cargo including kerosene, rosin and other flammable materials.
 The Captain had no knowledge of the detonators and since they could not be found he returned the Hilaria to the pier where the detonators were discovered as other cargo was being unloaded.
 When the fire broke out only three tiers of kerosene remained in the hold.